 Day 1: Windhoek.
-After the airport pick-up, we head out to a nearby reserve to look for our first specialties, Monteiro’s Hornbill and Carp’s Tit.
-The Augeigas River acts as a magnet for a variety of multi-colored desert-dwellers including Swallow-tailed Bee-eater, Crimson-breasted Boubou, Rosy-faced Lovebird, and Violet-eared Waxbill.
+If arrival times allow, we may head out to look for our first specialties, like Monteiro’s Hornbill, Swallow-tailed Bee-eater, Crimson-breasted Boubou, Rosy-faced Lovebird, and Violet-eared Waxbill.
 We overnight in Windhoek.

 Day 3: Spreetshoogte to Swakopmund.
 Descending the escarpment, we comb the gravel plains of the seemingly empty and wild Namib Desert.
-We should see some great birds, including Ludwig’s Bustard, Rueppell’s Korhaan, Burchell’s Courser, Gray’s Lark, and Tractrac Chat.
+We should see some great birds, including Rueppell’s Korhaan, Burchell’s Courser, Gray’s Lark, and Tractrac Chat.
+There is a chance for the nomadic Ludwig’s Bustard, though it is sometimes absent from the area.
 We take a detour via Homeb, a fascinating area where the stony gravel plains meet the red dune sea at the Kuiseb River.
-This oasis attracts some interesting species including the Orange River White-eye, Pririt Batis, Common Scimitar-bill and others.
+This oasis attracts some interesting species including the Orange River White-eye, Bokmaikeirie and others.
 This area also gives us our only chance to see the Welwitschia, a bizarre plant that is regarded as a living fossil.
 We complete the day at Walvis Bay watching Cape Gannets plunging into the icy Atlantic Ocean.